sharetribe/flex-docs/src/docs/ftw-styling/how-to-improve-performance/index.md

 but it is created to reduce unnecessary data and speed up rendering.
 You can read more from
 [Marketplace API reference for sparse attributes](https://www.sharetribe.com/api-reference/#sparse-attributes).

+## Use code splitting

+Code splitting is enabled with Loadable Components and by default route-based splits are made through `src/routeConfiguration.js`.
+If you want to improve performance, you should prefer subcomponents inside page-directories instead of adding more code to shared components directory.
+Those components end up to main chunk file that is downloaded on each page (when full page-load is requested).

+You can read more [in the code splitting article](/ftw-routing/how-code-splitting-works-in-ftw/).